-The tenant must be served the summons and complaint for residential eviction by the sheriff or a private process server.
-This informs the tenant of the eviction lawsuit, and when they need to appear in court in order to defend themselves against eviction.
+The sheriff or a private process server must serve the tenant the summons and complaint for residential eviction.
+This informs the tenant of the eviction lawsuit and when they must appear in court to defend themselves against it.

 The landlord and tenant must appear in court.
 If the tenant challenges the eviction, mediation is offered.
 If both parties refuse mediation or fail to come to an agreement, the tenant must file an Answer to the lawsuit listing any defenses to the eviction.
 In the event both parties reach an agreement, the lawsuit is dismissed.

 After the Answer is filed with the court, both parties attend the trial 15 days later.
-At trial, the judge hears the case of both the landlord and tenant and decides who wins.
+The judge hears the landlord and tenant’s case at trial and decides who wins.

-If the tenant fails to show up at either the first hearing or the trial, the landlord automatically wins the eviction lawsuit and the tenant must move out.
-If both parties meet in court and the landlord wins, the judge will issue a Judgment for possession of the property and the tenant must move out or be forcibly evicted.
+If the tenant fails to show up at the first hearing or the trial, the landlord automatically wins the eviction lawsuit, and the tenant must move out.
+If both parties meet in court and the landlord wins, the judge will issue a Judgment for possession of the property, and the tenant must move out or be forcibly evicted.

 If the tenant wins, they can stay in the rental property.

-In cases where the landlord wins and the tenant still refuses to move out, the landlord can get a Notice of Restitution from the court and get the sheriff to forcibly remove the tenant.
+In cases where the landlord wins, and the tenant refuses to move out, the landlord can get a Notice of Restitution from the court and get the sheriff to remove the tenant forcibly.